prameshbajra/prameshbajra/README.md

 ## About me

-:heart: Developer | :black_heart: Investment/Economy | :blue_heart: Sports
+:heart: Programming | :black_heart: Investing | :blue_heart: Sports

 I am a **Computer Engineer** having passion for everything related technology.
 I love smartphones, laptops and basically all gadgets.
 You can take me as a “MixBag” having